thavelka/sort/README.md

 sort
 ====

-Five integer sorting algorithms for unix, written in c++
+Five integer sorting algorithms for UNIX, written in C++

+To build, simply use `make` in the main directory

 The program usage is as follows.
 Note that options do not need to be specified in a fixed order.